Hello! Thanks for checking out my site and my work.

 Almost all of the things I’ve found most successful, most lucrative and most vocationally rewarding in the long run are things I’ve enjoyed and truly believed in.
 So I’m sticking with that as a strategy.

-This blog is about travel, storytelling and the transformative value of failure and of looking enormously stupid in front of strangers (because this is how I seem to travel.
+This blog is about travel, adventurous storytelling, creative writing and the transformative value of failure and of looking enormously stupid in front of strangers (because this is how I seem to travel.
 You have to work with what you’re given).

 My guiding principles include: